 Highest Bed Capacity Psychiatric Rehab facility in India

 Speciality Centers equipped with cutting edge infrastructure

-Specific learning disability(SLD) is a neurodevelopmental disorder that negatively impacts a student’s ability to listen, speak, read, write, or make calculations.
-Since such disorders usually begin at an early age, it is easy to identify the learning difficulties of students during that time.
+Specific learning disability(SLD) is a neurodevelopmental disorder that negatively impacts a person’s ability to listen, speak, read, write, or make calculations.
+Since such disorders usually begin at an early age, it is easy to identify the learning difficulties in their childhood..
 However, some issues may not be recognized until adulthood.

 Learning disabilities can vary from one child to another.
 For instance, one child may be struggling with spelling and reading, while another loves to read but won’t understand simple math equations.
 Sometimes children may have difficulty communicating and understanding what another person is trying to say.
 To identify the learning difficulties of students, you have to understand that the problems are very different.

 Since there is a wide variety of learning disorders in children, there is no single symptom or profile that you can look at as the cause of the problem.
-But, there are some warning signs which are common and can appear at different ages.
-You must know what these signs are so that you can catch the disability in the early stages and take on learning disability treatment and intervention for your child.
+But, there are some warning signs which are common and appear at different ages.
+You must know what these signs are so that you can catch the disability in the early stages and receive learning disability treatment and intervention.

 Listed below is a checklist of common red flags that come with learning disorders in children.
 You have to remember that children who don’t have learning disorders can still face difficulties while learning.
 You should be concerned when your child is consistently uneven in mastering specific skills.